-- a The Mayor of the Council may convene an extraordinary meeting of the Council at any time. - If the Mayor of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee (or the sub-committee) at any time. - d If the chairman of a committee [or a sub-committee] does not call an extraordinary meeting within 7days of having been requested to do so by 2 members of the committee [or the sub-committee], any 2 members of the committee [or the sub-committee] may convene an extraordinary meeting of the committee (or a sub-committee).
+- a The Mayor may convene an extraordinary meeting of the Council at any time. - b If the Mayor does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two Councillors, any two Councillors may convene an extraordinary meeting of the Council.
+The public notice giving the time, place and agenda for such a meeting shall be signed by the two Councillors. - c The Chair of a Committee or a Sub-Committee may convene an extraordinary meeting of the Committee or the Sub-Committee at any time. - d If the Chair of a Committee or a Sub-Committee does not call an extraordinary meeting within seven days of having been requested to do so by two Members of the Committee or the Sub-Committee, any two Members of the Committee or the Sub-Committee or a Sub-Committee may convene an extraordinary meeting of the Committee or a Sub-Committee.